Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/how-audit-logging-works.md

     <td>User ID</td>
     <td>
       The ID of the user who performed the operation.
-      {% include note.html content="Qumulo Core specifies the Qumulo authentication ID if it can't resolve any of the other following user ID types." %}
+      {% include note.html content="Qumulo Core specifies the Qumulo authentication ID if it can't resolve any of the other user ID types." %}
     </td>
     <td>
       String in quotation marks: